MBB-team/VBA-toolbox/_wiki/10-simple-rules.md

 # 9: Post comments and questions on the forum

 Most questions and comments come up multiple times, simply because most people face similar issues.
-For us, a quick and efficient way of dealing with recurring issues is to keep track of them using the [forum](http://mbb-team.github.io/VBA-toolbox/forum/)...
+For us, a quick and efficient way of dealing with recurring issues is to keep track of them using the [forum](http://mbb-team.github.io/VBA-toolbox/forum/).
+Note that many recent VBA developments were motivated by such recurring issues and/or comments...

 # 10: Contribute!